digitalminellc/docker-mssql/README.md

 # MSSQL for Docker

-This is **NOT** intended for production purposes and is for development purposes only.
+This is **NOT** intended for production purposes.\
+This is intended strictly for learning and/or development purposes only.

 ## Get Up & Running